knmrtkt/RVCar/README.md

 ### Write bitstream
 + We recommend that write the bitstream file to USB memory. (hardware/bin/nexys4ddr.bit)
-+ Format an USB memory as FAT-32 and copy the bitstream file into it, and insert the USB memory into USB connector of NexysA7 board.
++ Format an USB memory as FAT-32 and copy the bitstream file into the root directory of it, and insert the USB memory into USB connector of NexysA7 board.

 ### RISC-V program binary
 + Compile RISC-V program binary for linetrace.